scroll to top

 Like other states, employers in Alabama are reporting difficulty in finding the talent they need to fill open positions and advance business goals.
 Rather than re-creating the ineffective workforce solutions of the past, Alabama is heeding the global call for a shift to a skills-based economy as a solution and is facilitating a first in the US skills-based talent marketplace for employers and job seekers.

-The Talent Triad prioritizes the needs of employers in the design of a solution to statewide talent shortages and demonstrates an emerging best practice for how states can support employers and job seekers in a skills-based economy.
+The Talent Triad prioritizes the needs of employers in the design of a solution to solve statewide talent shortages and demonstrates an emerging best practice for how states can support employers and job seekers in a skills-based economy.
 Alabama realized early on the importance of engaging employers in the design of a solution and set up both formal and informal opportunities for employers to engage with state legislators, state agencies, industry associations, and chambers of commerce, as well as the ability to test solutions and provide feedback.
-With over 19 state agencies involved, the Talent Triad is able to reach employers in all corners of the state and in every industry from small businesses to global companies.
+With 19 state agencies involved, the Talent Triad is able to reach employers in all corners of the state and in every industry from small businesses to global companies.

 Employers were clear about the solutions that could bring faster employment to individuals in Alabama and fill job openings.
 The solution they seek should maximize connections to skilled talent by getting rid of proxies for job readiness and using new methods to validate skills, or rather, what an individual actually knows and can do.
 Supporting this transition and maximizing connections requires new tools for both employers and job seekers.
 As such, the Alabama Talent Triad was born.